awillard1/sharepoint-investigation/README.md

 The interactions happened against the drive API and also could be done using graphql.

 ## How could you steal file?
-Well, the API created URLs with an authorization token.
-By stealing that URL, it was easy to just access
+Well, the drive API creates a JSON object with URLs that have an authorization token.
+By stealing that URL for each file, it was easy to just access it.

 For the listing of all of a user's files, it was simple enough to just call out to the user's drive API (depends on API version):
 - var t = "/_api/v2.1/drive/items/root";